an honest look

 Read the comparisonSightRadar vs Face++

 Face++ (by Megvii) is a long-running face platform with a broad feature catalog, but its commercial model leans on free-tier QPS limits and paid concurrency packages you size up front.
-SightRadar focuses on the core recognition workflow — index, search, compare, detect — on an AWS Rekognition–compatible API, with flat prepaid per-photo pricing ($0.00093/photo, no QPS tiers to reason about), a real web console, ready-made SDKs, and per-tenant data isolation.
+SightRadar focuses on the core recognition workflow — index, search, compare, detect — on an AWS Rekognition–compatible API, with flat per-photo pricing where you pay only for what you use ($0.00093/photo, no QPS tiers to reason about), a real web console, ready-made SDKs, and per-tenant data isolation.

 Read the comparisonSightRadar vs Open-source / self-hosted